 So email me at officeATsarahludfordmepDOTorgDOTuk if you are an interested voting rep and I will get back to you next week.
 I will need name, email address, membership number and local party, so be prepared to supply those.

-* Sarah Ludford is Liberal Democrat MEP for London
+* Sarah Ludford is a Liberal Democrat member of the House of Lords and was MEP for London from 1999-2014.